-Although treatable, it is much easier to prevent an issue.
+Although treatable, it is easier to prevent.
 This all begins with brushing and routine checkups.

 Brush Your Cat’s Teeth

 Brushing is essential for the prevention of teeth and gum problems.
-If you routinely check your feline’s gums and teeth and schedule vet exams your cat should remain healthy for many years.
+If you routinely check your feline’s gums and teeth, and schedule vet exams your cat should remain healthy.

 Through the use of special pet toothpaste, you can brush your cat’s teeth using a child’s toothbrush.
 Just small, simple strokes can be quite effective.
 The use of mouth rinse can also fight bacteria while promoting healthy teeth and gums.